-- ask your caseworker for support with technology if needed
+- ask your caseworker for support with making the appointment, or finding more information about the vaccine if needed

 - ask your caseworker for support if the child or young person in your care is hesitant or worried

-- discuss any vaccination worries with a health practitioner such as your local GP.
+- discuss any vaccination worries with a health practitioner such as your local GP or Aboriginal Medical Service.

 Fact sheet and letter to carers

 - COVID-19 vaccinations for children - fact sheet PDF, 496.99 KB

 - COVID-19 vaccinations for children - letter to DCJ carers PDF, 302.68 KB

 Children aged 12-15 years old